nadavyayon/organ_axis_tutorial/docs/source/index.rst

 **Key features:**

-* Can be applied to any spatial platform, at any resolution
+* Derived purely from the reference image.
+This makes it universally applicable across any spatial platform and at any resolution.
+* Straightforward approach that significantly reduces the risk of creating circular arguments (e.g. is not derived from high-dimensional gene space).
-* Allows multisample integration of continuous spatial information
+* Allows multisample “diagonal” integration while preserving continuous spatial information.
-* Allows modelling of linear and non-linear spatial associations to account for local and global spatial environments
+* Allows modelling of linear and non-linear spatial associations to account for local and global spatial environments.
-* Hypothesis-driven - you need to know your tissue to derive an axis
+* Hypothesis-driven: Prior knowledge about the tissue in question is needed to derive a biologically robust and meaningful axis.

 OrganAxis is implemented to derive the human thymus cortico-medullary axis (CMA) here - https://github.com/Teichlab/thymus_spatial_atlas/tree/main